okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 This component has HTML in the `<template>` section, JavaScript in the `<script>` section, and CSS in the `<style>` section, all stored in one `.vue` file.
 If your Vue components become too large or unwieldy, you can choose to split them into separate HTML, JS, and CSS files as needed.

-When you use `{{moustaches}}` or attributes like `v-for` in the component’s HTML, Vue.js automatically inserts (or **binds**) data that’s available to the component.
+When you use {% raw %}`{{moustaches}}`{% endraw %} or attributes like `v-for` in the component’s HTML, Vue.js automatically inserts (or **binds**) data that’s available to the component.
 In this case, you’ve defined a handful of JavaScript methods in the `computed` section that retrieve things like the user’s name and the user’s to-do list from the data store.
 That data is then automatically rendered by Vue.
-(You’ll build the data store in a minute!)
+Don't worry about `$store` and `$auth` yet - you'll add these pieces in a few minutes.

 Notice the `components: { TodoItem }` line?
 The Dashboard component relies on another component called TodoItem.
 Create a file called `TodoItem.vue`: